← Back to the blog

 Yes — through a distributor that delivers to the JPay pipeline.
 You can't upload directly.

-Does DistroKid or TuneCore put music on JPay?
+Does DistroKid put music on JPay?

 How much do you make from JPay?